 Reject - final product is unacceptable and needs considerable work in order to be approved.

 If your research involves human subjects it must be approved in advance of any data collection using the Application for Review of Potentially Exempted Research Involving Human Subjects.
-If your dissertation required human subjects approval, you must include a statement of approval in your Methodology Chapter (e.g., "This research was approved by the College of Arts and Letters Human Subjects Review Committee as exempt from full review in month year.").
+If your dissertation requires human subjects approval, you must include a statement of approval in your Methodology Chapter (e.g., "This research was approved by the College of Arts and Letters Human Subjects Review Committee as exempt from full review in month year.").